+The POS must be typed and circulated to the faculty members you asked to serve on your doctoral committee for their initial approval.
+The Program of Study is submitted through a student's myWSU account.
 Although Graduate School policy requires that this form be completed no later than the third semester of graduate work, of if you are a part-time student, no later than your sixth semester, or completion of 24 credits, whichever comes first, you are encouraged to submit it shortly after your first semester of course work, if you are a full-time student, or, if you are a part-time student, during your fifth semester or after completion of 20 credits.

+The electronic routing for Graduate School forms may be found in a student's myWSU account under Profile > Service Requests.
+A student's upload and subsequent approvals by committee members and department chair count as ink signatures and become binding for all.
+When the program of study is approved by the Graduate School, an email is sent both to the student and the COE Office of Graduate Education.
+The approved program becomes a part of the requirements for the degree and becomes a "contract" between the Graduate School, the academic program, and the student.
 You are held to the doctoral program requirements in effect at the date of your admission, provided you submit a Program of Study and have it approved by the Graduate School within one year of your admission date.
 Otherwise, you will be held to the program requirements in effect at the time of approval of your POS.